openeuler-mirror/stratovirt/README.md

 StratoVirt has competitive advantages in light weight and low noise, software and hardware coordination, and Rust language-level security.

-StratoVirt reserves interface and design for importing more features, even evaluates to standard virtualization.
+StratoVirt reserves interfaces and design to support more features, now can support standard and lightweight virtualization together, as well as the ability to extend support for new heterogeneous devices.

 ## How to start